AlAbbas-cloud/wifi-wep-wpa-cracking-lab/lab-notes/wpa_cracking_walkthrough.md

 ```

 ### Step 6 - Attempt to Crack the WPA Password
-Unlike WEP, WPA cannot be cracked instantly.
+Unlike WEP, WPA **cannot** be cracked instantly.

 WPA cracking depends entirely on:

-Password strength
+- Password strength

-Dictionary quality
+- Dictionary quality

-Time and computing power
+- Time and computing power

 Wifite automatically attempts a dictionary attack using its default wordlists.

 If the password is weak, it may be cracked quickly.
-If the password is strong, cracking may fail — which is expected.
+If the password is strong, cracking may fail - which is expected.

-This demonstrates why WPA security relies heavily on password complexity.
+This demonstrates why WPA security relies heavily on **password complexity.**

+---

-📊 Summary of the WPA Attack Flow
+### Summary of the WPA Attack Flow
-Start Wifite
+1. Start Wifite

-Select wlan2 as monitor interface
+2. Select wlan2 as monitor interface

-Scan for WPA networks
+3. Scan for WPA networks

-Select the target ESSID
+4. Select the target ESSID

-Launch deauthentication attack
+5. Launch deauthentication attack

-Capture the 4‑way handshake
+6. Capture the 4‑way handshake

-Attempt dictionary cracking
+7. Attempt dictionary cracking

-🛡️ Key Takeaways
+### Key Takeaways
-WPA is far more secure than WEP
+- WPA is far more secure than WEP

-WPA cracking requires capturing the handshake
+- WPA cracking requires capturing the handshake

-Strong passwords make WPA cracking extremely difficult
+- Strong passwords make WPA cracking extremely difficult

-Weak passwords remain the biggest vulnerability
+- Weak passwords remain the biggest vulnerability

-WPA2/WPA3 with long, complex passphrases is recommended
+- WPA2/WPA3 with long, complex passphrases is recommended

-⚠️ Ethical Notice
+### ⚠️ Ethical Notice
-This walkthrough is for educational purposes only.
+This walkthrough is for **educational purposes only.**

-All testing was performed on emulated Wi‑Fi networks created specifically for this lab.
+All testing was performed on **emulated Wi‑Fi networks** created specifically for this lab.

 Never attempt wireless attacks on real networks without explicit permission.